zeebe-io/zeebe-chaos/chaos-days/2021-01-07/README.md

 }
 ```

-I had a really hard time to find the correct expression, but here is it:
+I had a really hard time to find the correct `jq` expression, but here is it:

 ```shell script
 $ cat test.json | jq ".brokers[]|select(.partitions[]| select(.partitionId == 3) and .role == \"LEADER\")"
 ```

-You may ask why there are multiple selects.
+You may ask why there are multiple [selects](https://stedolan.github.io/jq/manual/#select(boolean_expression)).
 I tried it previous with one and the issue is that it then works like an cartesian-product.
-It takes broker objects which take part of the partition 3 and it will put also broker objects which are leader for an partition into the output.
+It takes broker objects, which take part of the partition 3 and it will take broker objects, which are leader for an partition into the output.
 This is obviously not that what I want.
-The current expression filters brokers for partitions which have partitionId and the leader role.
+The current expression filters brokers for partitions which have the partitionId and are leader for that partition.
 This [gist comment](https://gist.github.com/olih/f7437fb6962fb3ee9fe95bda8d2c8fa4#gistcomment-3257810) helped me here.

 Examples: